 - Member FDIC

-The Sapphire Reserve is Chase's most premium credit card product and comes with a premium price.
-Fortunately, the card also comes with excellent travel-related and purchase protection perks that can more than outweigh the hefty $550 annual fee.
+The Sapphire Reserve is Chase's most premium credit card and carries a high annual fee.
+In return, it offers excellent travel-related and purchase protection perks that can more than outweigh the hefty $795 annual fee.

 For example, the card allows you to access Priority Pass lounges, Chase Sapphire Lounges, and Air Canada Maple Leaf lounges (when flying a Star Alliance airline).
-It also offers a $300 annual travel credit, which covers over half the cost of carrying the card.
+It also offers a flexible $300 annual travel credit.

 Pros:

-- Several 5X–10X earning categories when shopping through the Chase Travel℠ portal.
+- Several 8X earning categories when booking through the Chase Travel℠ portal

-- 3X points per $1 spent on travel and dining.
+- 3X points per $1 spent on dining

 Cons: